Simply-laced quantum connections generalising KZ: The FMTV connection and the generic complete bipartite graph

+In this section we show that the classical Hamiltonian reduction of the simply-laced Hamiltonians~\eqref{eq:slims_bipartite} yields the system of Jimbo--Miwa--M\^ori--Sato~\cite{jimbo_miwa_mori_sato_1980_density_matrix_bose_gas} (JMMS).
+We start by providing explicit formul\ae{} for the Hamiltonians of the JMMS system.

-It is argued in \cite{PB2012} that \eqref{eq:slims_bipartite} controls isomonodromic deformation equations which correspond to the lifted equations of \cite{JMMS1980} (A.5.9).
-Moreover, the usual change of variable $R_i = Q_iP_i$ provides the JMMS equations themselves (\cite{JMMS1980} 4.44 or A.5.1).
-Just as in \S~\ref{sec:reduced_dual_star=dual_Schlesinger}, one must further restrict $T^0$ to have simple spectrum in order to recover the setup of JMMS.
-One finds then a system of time-dependent Hamiltonians $H_i^{\JMMS,\infty}, H_j^{\JMMS,0}$ controlling the isomonodromic deformations of meromorphic connections of the form
+It is shown in~\cite{boalch_2012_simply_laced_isomonodromy_systems} that~\eqref{eq:slims_bipartite} controls isomonodromic deformation equations which correspond to the lifted equations of~\cite{jimbo_miwa_mori_sato_1980_density_matrix_bose_gas}, i.e. Equation~A.5.9 of op. cit.
+Moreover, the change of variable $R_i = Q_iP_i$ provides the JMMS equations themselves, i.e. Equations ~4.44 and~A.5.1 of op. cit.
+We now rephrase this fact in our notation.